 When playing golf it is important to have clubs that fit you.
 No two people are a like and no two people have the same swing.
-When choosing the proper driver for your game at W88.com, there a few things to consider:
+When choosing the proper driver for your game, there a few things to consider:

 Club Head Size